IsacRiccardo/ArduinoAndroidBTApp/README.md

 # ArduinoAndroidBTApp
-Android app that communicates with the Arduino board using Bluetooth
+Android app, developed in Android Studio, that communicates with the Arduino board using Bluetooth.

+Google Firebase has been used as Database.